darrenhaken/darrenhaken.github.io/_drafts/2015-01-19-kaizen in the trenches.md

 A business philosophy formed in Japan by Toyota, Kaizen literally means *"continuous improvement"*.
 This really resonates with me, I firmly believe if we aren't trying to improve ourselves then we risk becoming complacent and inevitably slowing down our progress.

-This is a full team effort!
+This is of course a full team effort!
 In Toyota participation is close to 100 percent with each employee expected to offer at least one suggestion per year for improvement.
-Without experimenting and taking risks to improve, we miss potential opportunities for greatness.
+Without experimenting and taking risks to improve, we may miss potential opportunities for greatness.
 Even if things don't quite work out as we planned, failure is still an opportunity to learn for our next experiment!

 In the software world I've seen teams embrace Kaizen in many ways including: